epixelse/pidconsole/README.md

 # pidconsole

-Find process id of any application but for example purpose i have used calculator to find it's process id.
+#Find process id of any application.
+Paint used as a demonstration..

-Change the windows title to whatever program you want to locate.
+#Change the windows title to whatever program you want to locate.

+#TODO: Add More stuff